Sanat14/CascadiaBoardGame/README.md

 ## Deployment

 To play this game just run the Game.java file after saving all the files locally on your system.
 You will be playing against a pre-programmed bot.
-Best of Luck!
+Best of Luck and enjoy!